conda-forge/conda-forge.github.io/src/governance.rst

 :Nominate new member of core: The proposer must provide
     a sufficient justification as to why the nominee should be welcomed into core.
-It is necessary that all nominees are current and active members of staged-recipes.
-Nominees to core must have been members of staged-recipes for at least 1 month (4 weeks) prior to this vote.
+It is not necessary that all nominees are active members of staged-recipes but that is desirable.

     * Sensitive
     * 66.7% Majority to pass